-Patrick Kennedy Calls For Action In The Mental Health Crisis After His Cousin, Saoirse’s Death
+Patrick Kennedy Calls For Action In The Mental Health Crisis After His Cousin Saoirse’s Death

 The Daily Mail reported that Kennedy, 52, a former politician, called his cousin a hero for being so forthright about her struggles with her own mental health issues.
 He explains that there is a need for the “stigma and isolation” to come to an end so that people are more willing to seek help.

-Hill, a Boston College senior, had previously described how she sought treatment after she attempted to take her own life two weeks before her junior year began at the prestigious preparatory school, Deerfield Academy in an essay for her school’s student paper.
-But on Thursday night she was found unresponsive at her grandmother, Ethel Kennedy’s home on the family’s Hyannis Port compound and was later taken to the hospital where she was pronounced dead.
+Hill, a Boston College senior, had previously described how she sought treatment after she attempted to take her own life two weeks before her junior year began at the prestigious preparatory school, Deerfield Academy, in an essay for her school’s student paper.
+But on Thursday night, she was found unresponsive at her grandmother Ethel Kennedy’s home on the family’s Hyannis Port compound and was later taken to the hospital where she was pronounced dead.

 Patrick Kennedy praised his cousin, saying that she worked to make her friends feel comfortable to talk about their own mental health struggles and to not feel ashamed.